vikingdata/articles/databases/mysql/mysql_backup_restore_replication.md

 * Replication is setup between the Master and two Slaves.
 * We can stop replication temporarily without applications being affected.
 * We assume the accounts for replication are the same on all servers.
+* If GTID, we assume the backup was made AFTER gtid_mode and GTID_Consistency are both set to ON.

 Steps.
 * Stop slave on Slave 2: stop slave